BhargaviKalaparty/BhargaviKalaparty/README.md

   •	I hold a bachelor's degree in Information Technology.
 This provides a strong foundation in IT concepts and skills.

-  •	Worked as an Analyst (HR Data) at Introlligent Solutions.
+  •	Worked as an Analyst (Talent acquisition) at Introlligent Solutions.

   •	Analyzed recruitment data, including job postings, applicant profiles, and hiring outcomes.
 Usage of SQL to track recruitment metrics demonstrates data-driven approach in HR.